camunda-community-hub/camunda-8-examples/large-multi-instance-example/README.md

 ## Multi instance handling

 This is possible now (Jun 2023) much better than before.
-The example completed with 40.000 letters to send in about 22 minutes on a self managed Camunda 8 installation with 3 nodes.
+The example completed with 40.000 letters to send in about 22 minutes on a self-managed Camunda 8 installation with 3 nodes.
+Don't take the number as given, it depends highly on the amount of data you are dealing with.
 Check the blog post for further details of Zeebe-internal improvements: https://zeebe-io.github.io/zeebe-chaos/2023/06/02/Using-Large-Multi-Instance/

 These are the simple process models: